-The first thing that strikes us about all our couple clients is their incredible resourcefulness in the face of adversity.
+The first thing that strikes us about all our couple therapy clients is their incredible resourcefulness in the face of adversity.
 Their ongoing dignity, love and commitment despite some terrible behaviour, and the consequent pain and numbing that becomes the norm.
 A deep belief in and commitment to each other, makes it possible to endure unhappiness until they are broken, and that is where the light gets in.
 We notice how gradual the breakdown of intimacy has been, and how it impacts the health of the whole family.
 There is always so much fear and shame under their anger, disappointment and defensive righteousness, and so much careless projection of the problem onto others.

 Here is a story of one Byron Bay couple built from a composite of a number we have seen.